 Number of Years as Cary Resident: Since 1986

-Current Employer: Custom Golf Travel, A Lazy Lizard Travel, LLC Affiliate
+Current Employer: Custom Golf Travels, an exclusive affiliate of Lazy Lizard Travel, LLC

 Other occupations or previous employers of interest: Organizational Capability Services, LLC (founder); AIG; Data General (now EMC); Memorex